Botanical Name: Saintpaulia hybrids

 Height: Up to 6 in (15 cm)

 Light: Needs bright light to bloom.
 Leggy stems and no blooms indicate that it's not getting enough light.
 Some direct sun in winter is fine, but strong summer sun will scorch African violet leaves.
 It grows well under fluorescent light.
 Set the plants about 6 inches (15 cm) beneath lights for 14 to 16 hours a day.
 African violets may also fail to bloom if they don't get 8 hours of darkness each night.
 (These beauties need their rest, too.)

 Water: Keep soil evenly moist, but not soggy.
 It's best to water plant from the bottom to avoid stem rot.
 Remember to always use room-temperature water when watering your plants.

-Humidity: Moderate to high; aim for 50% relative humidity or higher.
+Humidity: Moderate to high; aim for 50% relative humidity.
 It's a good idea to use a humidity gauge because levels can drop drastically in winter.
 Set plant on a tray of wet pebbles to raise the humidity around it.
 Do not mist because the water can damage leaves.

 Temperature: Average room temperatures 65-75°F/18-24°C year-round.

 Fertilizer: Feed every 2 weeks with a high-phosphorous fertilizer, such as African violet fertilizer.

 Propagation: Take 1-2 in (2.5-5 cm) leaf stem cuttings in spring or summer.
 Dip the cut end in water, then dip it in rooting hormone powder.
 Poke the stem into moist potting mix.
 Use your fingers to firm the mix around the stem so that it stands up.
 Enclose the whole pot in plastic to hold in moisture.
 Keep the cutting out of direct sunlight.
 Leaves should develop roots in about a month, and you should see plantlets form from the base of the cutting in about another month after that.